arnoblalam/arnobspeaks.com/_posts/2014-01-27-interest-rates-and-par(i)ties.md

 # Covered interest rate parity

-Covered interest parity refers to the condition that the interest rates and futures prices move in such a way that any gains due to nominal interest rate differences between two countries is wiped out by the premium on the forward premium.
+Covered interest parity refers to the condition that the interest rates and forwards prices move in such a way that any gains due to nominal interest rate differences between two countries is wiped out by the premium on the forward premium.
 Formally:

 $$
 \begin{align*}